-Folk Steps 2016 Music Conference: International Aboriginal Music
+Folk Steps Music Conference: Something to Sing About

 The aim of the Lunenburg Folk Harbour Society’s annual Folk Steps Conference is to stimulate interest in traditional folk music.
 Since 2010 the conference has offered an educational opportunity for audiences to explore a particular facet of folk music and understand its relevance to today.
 The program includes expert presentations along with performance and discussion.
 The format is relaxed and includes performances as well as opportunities for fun, learning and audience participation.
-For 2016, the Folk Steps theme is International Aboriginal Music and an engaging group of performers will be on hand to share the day, Thursday, August 4.
+For 2017, the Folk Steps theme is Something to Sing About – Celebrating Place in the Atlantic Region Through Song.
+An engaging group of performers will be on hand to share the day, Thursday, August 10.

 And you, our guests, will round out the experience thorough your participation and questions.